-For each sample firm, we calculate the stock performance during the prior year (Stock runup), the performance of the value-weighted index during the prior year (Market runup), and the performance of an industry index during the prior year (Industry runup).
-The industry index is similar to the benchmark that Lee (1997) uses for long-term postevent returns.
-In particular, for each sample firm, we identify all firms with the same three-digit SIC code and with available stock return data.
-(We relax this to two digits if less than five firms are identified.)
-Of these firms, we compose the industry index of the five firms with the market capitalization closest to the sample firm.
-The industry index return is estimated as the average return of the five firms in the index.
+dustry index return is estimated as the average return of the five firms in the index.
 Thus, the industry index should capture both size and industry-wide effects, and the difference between the returns on the stock of a sample firm and the corresponding industry index should primarily capture firm-specific effects.

-In Table 2 we provide means and medians for the market runup, the difference between the industry runup and the market runup (which captures industry-specific effects), and the difference between the stock runup and the industry runup (which captures firm-specific effects).
+In table 2, we provide means and medians for the market runup, the difference between the industry runup and the market runup (which captures industry-specific effects), and the difference between the stock runup and the industry runup (which captures firm-specific effects).
 The mean market runup is highest for firms that announce shelf registrations (30.4%) and lowest for firms that announce rights offerings (17.7%).
-Further, the mean industry-specific return is 7.5% for rights offering firms and 17-24% for the other firm classifications.
-Perhaps most importantly, the firm-specific effect is more positive for firms that issue primary shares than for firms that issue secondary shares (mean difference between the stock and industry runups is 47.0%, 71.8%, and 20.0% for firms that announce primary, mixed, and secondary offerings, respectively), and it is lower for firms that announce rights offerings (mean is -4.7%) and shelf registrations (mean is 28.4%) than for firms that announce regular offerings.
+Further, the mean industryspecific return is 7.5% for rights offering firms and 17%-24% for the other firm classifications.
+Perhaps most important, the firm-specific effect is more positive for firms that issue primary shares than for firms that issue secondary shares (mean difference between the stock and industry runups is 47.0%, 71.8%, and 20.0% for firms that announce, respectively, primary, mixed, and secondary offerings), and it is lower for firms that announce rights offerings (mean is -4.7%) and shelf registrations (mean is 28.4%) than for firms that announce regular offerings.
 Thus, firms that announce regular offerings appear more likely to take advantage of a recent runup in the stock price than firms that announce rights offerings and shelf registrations.

-We employ a conventional event-study methodology to compute the abnormal stock returns presented in Table 2.
+We employ a conventional event-study methodology to compute the abnormal stock returns presented in table 2.
 The market model is estimated over the 250 trading days ending 10 days before the announcement and uses the CRSP daily equally-weighted index as the market index.
-The announcement period return is defined as the cumulative abnormal return over the three-day announcement period from the day before through the day after the announcement date.
+The announcement period return is defined as the cumulative abnormal return over the 3-day announcement period from the day before through the day after the announcement date.
 The mean and median announcement period returns are negative for all equity offering types, and, with the exception of those for rights offerings, all are statistically different from zero at the 0.01 level.
-The mean and median are both between -1% and -2% for rights offerings and shelf registrations and between -2% and -

-3% for other offering types.
-In comparison, past studies document two-day mean announcement period returns of between -1.1% and -2.6% for rights offerings (Eckbo and Masulis (1992), Hansen (1989), and Singh (1997)), -0.8% and -1.9% for shelf registrations (Bhagat, Marr, and Thompson (1985) and Moore, Peterson and Peterson (1986)), -3.0 and -4.3% for primary offerings (Asquith and Mullins (1986), Hess and Bhagat (1986), and Masulis and Korwar (1986)), -2.2% and -3.2% for mixed offerings (Asquith and Mullins (1986), Hess and Bhagat (1986), and -2.0% for secondary offerings (Mikkelson and Partch (1985) and Asquith and Mullins (1986)).
+The mean and median are both between -1% and -2% for rights offerings and shelf registrations and between -2% and -3% for other offering types.
+In comparison, past studies document 2-day mean announcement period returns of between -1.1% and -2.6% for rights offerings (Hansen 1989; Eckbo and Masulis 1992; Singh 1997), 2 -0.8% and -1.9% for shelf registrations (Bhagat et al. 1985; Moore et al. 1986), -3.0% and -4.3% for primary offerings (Asquith and Mullins 1986; Hess and Bhagat 1986; Masulis and Korwar 1986), -2.2% and -3.2% for mixed offerings (Asquith and Mullins 1986; Hess and Bhagat 1986; Masulis and Korwar 1986), and -2.0% and -2.9%for secondary offerings (Mikkelson and Partch 1985; Asquith and Mullins 1986).